Japan PM, finance minister under fire over suspected cover-up of cronyism

 But Harris added: “It now seems to be more a question of whether Abe can manage an orderly exit at the end of his term in September or whether he’ll resign hastily again - but I don’t see how he can win a new mandate amidst the Abe fatigue that will surely grow after these revelations.”

+A Sankei newspaper poll over the weekend said 71 percent of respondents said Aso should go.

-On Friday, National Tax Agency chief Nobuhisa Sagawa abruptly resigned over his remarks in parliament about the case.
+On Friday, National Tax Agency chief Nobuhisa Sagawa resigned over remarks in parliament last year about the case.

 Sagawa headed the ministry division that submitted the documents before he was tapped as tax agency chief in July, an appointment critics saw as a reward for his efforts to diffuse the issue with his statements to parliament last year.